pluginsGLPI/doc/source/include/no_subscription_no_cloud.rst

 ..
 Note::
-   This plugin is available without a GLPI-Network subscription.
-It is not available in `Cloud <https://glpi-network.cloud/>`_
+   This plugin is available without a `GLPI Network <https://services.glpi-network.com/#offers>` subscription.
+It is not available on `GLPI Cloud <https://glpi-network.cloud>`_